EmotionalDamage/HentaiBot/README.md

 - xml <b>\[Standard Library]</b>  (For reading some of the XML text)

 # Setup:
+1. Make sure that the dependencies not in the standard library are installed using <b>pip</b> or some other method<br>
+e.g. to install "feedparser" write ```pip install feedparser``` in the command prompt,<br>
+  to install "yaml" write ```pip install pyYAML```,<br>
+  and to install "requests" write ```pip install requests```.
-1. Configure the config.yaml by:
+2. Configure the config.yaml by:
   - Adding the token which you obtain by creating your bot with Discord.
   - Add the channel(s) that you wish for you bot to send the message to.
     <b>NOTE: Your bot must have permission to write in the channel.
 This done when adding the bot to the Discord server or through roles.</b>
-2. If you wish for the program to do it automatically then look into a way of scheduling a task for your specific OS.
+3. If you wish for the program to do it automatically then look into a way of scheduling a task for your specific OS.
 (For Windows use Task Scheduler, for Linux use Cron(? haven't used Linux a lot)).
 Then schedule the execution of the "start.bat" script whenever you wish.
-3. If you wish to run the program manually just, run the "start.bat" script.
+4. If you wish to run the program manually just, run the "start.bat" script.